It is now simpler than ever to report a power cut. If you want to report a power cut call...

-We expect you to take a flexible approach and have opportunities for you to work anywhere from the Scottish Borders to Lincolnshire.
+We expect you to take a flexible approach and have opportunities for you to complete your training anywhere from the Scottish Borders to northern Lincolnshire.

-Initially, you'll shadow engineers.
-As you progress, you'll start planning and organising activities.
-You'll be involved in site works as well as non-operational positions, including design and asset management.
+Initially, you’ll shadow engineers.
+As your progress you’ll start planning and organising activities.
+You’ll be involved in site works within our Field Operations Department, as well as non-operational positions including Design, Asset Management and Telecoms.

 You’ll also enjoy opportunities to visit the factories that build and supply our equipment.
 You’ll see key items such as transformers, cables and switchgear being made.

-During your final 6 months, you'll complete an extended placement.
-You'll also complete any extra training that's necessary for you to join us in your chosen role on a full-time, permanent basis once you successfully complete the Programme.
+During your final 6 months, the majority of your time will be spent within your chosen role where you will complete any further training necessary to enable you to join us in your chosen role on a full-time, permanent basis once you successfully complete the Programme.

-We recognise you'll invest a great deal of effort in your training.
-Therefore, we'll reward you with a competitive salary of £27,908 (pay award pending) per year.
-What's more, this will increase as you add more skills and experience to your portfolio.
+We recognise you’ll invest a great deal of effort in your training.
+Therefore, we’ll reward you with a competitive salary of £30,662 per year.
+What’s more, this will increase as you add more skills and experience to your portfolio.